stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ![setup with ip addresses](images/setup-withip.png)

 You might wonder what a bridge is and why a bridge is added by the `ip link` command, which is normally used to manage network interfaces.
-The word "bridge" is just a synonym for "switch", and a virtual bridge is a bridge + an interface.
+The word "bridge" is just a synonym for "switch", but a Linux virtual bridge is more than a switch.
+It's a switch + an interface.
 The setup above is equivalent to the following physical network setup.

 ![physical setup](images/setup-physical.png)